Labelled Or labelled – British vs. American English

 • The conservationists were labelling the various species of plants.

-The noun form of “labelled” or “labeled” is spelled the same way in both British and American English regardless of whether the past tense forms are spelled “labelled” or “labeled”.
+The noun form of “labelled” or “labelled” is spelt the same way in both British and American English regardless of whether the past tense forms are spelt “labelled” or “labelled”.
 The noun “label” refers to a tag or marker attached to something to provide information or identification.

 • British English: “Label”